-Unfortunately, all efficient techniques for building content summaries via document sampling suffer from a sparse-data problem: Many words in any text database tend to occur in relatively few documents, so any document sample of reasonably small size will necessarily miss many words that occur in the associated database only a small number of times.
-To alleviate this sparse-data problem, we exploit the observation (which we validate experimentally) that incomplete content summaries of topically related databases can be used to complement each other.
+Unfortunately, all efficient techniques for building content summaries via document sampling suffer from a "sparse-data" problem: many words in any text database tend to occur in relatively few documents, so any document sample of reasonably small size will necessarily miss many words that occur in the associated database a small number of times.
+To alleviate this sparse-data problem, we exploit the observation -which we validate experimentally- that incomplete content summaries of topically related databases can be used to complement each other.
 Based on this observation, we explore two alternative algorithms that make database selection more resilient to incomplete content summaries.
-Our first algorithm selects databases hierarchically, based on their categorization.
+Our first algorithm selects databases hierarchically based on the categorization of the databases.
 The algorithm first chooses the categories to explore for a query and then picks the best databases in the most appropriate categories.
-Our second algorithm is a "flat" selection strategy that exploits the database categorization implicitly by using "shrinkage," a statistical technique for improving parameter estimation in the face of sparse data.
+Our second algorithm is a "flat" selection strategy that exploits the database categorization implicitly, by using "shrinkage," a statistical technique for improving parameter estimation in the face of sparse data.
 Our shrinkage-based algorithm enhances the database content summaries with category-specific words.
-As we will see, shrinkage-enhanced summaries often characterize the database contents better than their "unshrunk" counterparts do.
-Then, during database selection, our algorithm decides in an adaptive and query-specific way whether an application of shrinkage would be beneficial.
+As we will see, the shrinkageenhanced summaries often characterize the database contents better than their "unshrunk" counterparts do.
+Then, during database selection, our algorithm decides in an adaptive and query-specific way whether the application of shrinkage is beneficial.

-We evaluate the performance of our content summary construction algorithms using a variety of databases, including 315 real web databases.
-We also evaluate our database selection strategies with extensive experiments that involve text databases and queries from the TREC testbed, together with relevance judgments associated with queries and database documents.
-We compare our methods with a variety of database selection algorithms.
-As we will see, our techniques result in a significant improvement in database selection quality over existing techniques, achieved efficiently just by exploiting the database classification information and without increasing the document-sample size.
+We evaluate the performance of our content summary construction algorithms using a variety of databases, including 315 real Web databases.
+We also evaluate our database selection strategies with extensive experiments that involve text databases and queries from the TREC testbed, together with the relevance judgments associated with the queries and the database documents.
+We compare our methods with a variety of state-of-the-art database selection algorithms.
+As we will see, our techniques result in a significant improvement in performance over the state of the art, achieved efficiently just by exploiting the database classification information and without increasing the document-sample size.